danatron1/ButtplugKnight/ReadMe.md

 ## Rules

+Options to cause a vibration whenever you take damage, heal, or gain soul;

-When you take damage, it will buzz at 50% power for 5 seconds.
-(Double damage hits are 100% power for 10 seconds)
+* Upon taking damage (default on), it will buzz at 50% power for 5 seconds.
+Double damage hits are 100% power for 10 seconds.

-When you heal, it will buzz at 10% power for 1 second (this can be disabled).
-There's also an option to buzz on soul gain, effectively causing on-hit vibes.
+* Upon healing (default on), it will buzz at 10% power for 1 second.
+* Upon gaining soul (default off), it will buzz at ~10% power for ~1 second (varies slightly depending on fill level and charm loadout).
+Doesn't matter if gauge is full.

 If one of the above triggers while it is still vibrating, the effect and duration will be **doubled**.
 This means that if you take a regular hit, then take another before the 5 seconds are up, you will have an additional 10 seconds at 100% power.

-This can be customised in the mod, but I do recommend starting with the default settings.
+This can be customised in the mod, and settings save between sessions.
 It's better for the default to be 50% rather than 100%, as that leaves room for it to get more intense should you take a heavy hit or multiple hits back to back.
 There's many customisation options in the mod, explore them for yourself!

+Settings for intensity and duration are for the 'upon taking damage' trigger - others are about 1/5th of that (e.g. if you want 2 seconds of buzz on healing, set timer to 10 seconds).

 What am I doing with my life.